 8. Fun and games

-Turning your pet’s mealtime into a game might help the weight loss process.
-Start by hiding your dog’s food in their favourite toy, making them work that bit harder for their reward, or place your kitty’s food in places where they need to jump up or search.
-Doing this will encourage them to burn energy by exercising and playing.
+Here’s an idea: why not turn your pet’s mealtime into a game?
+While not necessarily a daily thing, it can be a fun activity to incorporate into their routine.
+So, you may hide your dog’s food in their favourite toy, making them work that bit harder for their reward, or place your kitty’s meal in places where they need to jump up or search: a great way to encourage burning energy through play.

 9. Stay patient